MatrosKasya/rsschool-cv/cv.md

 + **Location:** Moscow, Russia

 ## About me:
-I am 44 years old.
 I work as a sales manager and I want to learn Front-End in RSSchool.

 ## Education
 **University:** Moscow State Night Metallurgical Institute